mahulchak/dspr-asm/README.md

 validation: contains the lists of randomly picked SVs that were manually inspected on the UCSC browser.

 variants-raw: contains the svmu and Repeatmasker output for each strain.

+variant_data: contains the variants in a custom tab separated file and a vcf file.